Shoal Point - Bucasia

 Shoal Point - Bucasia is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Shoal Point-Bucasia had a cultural diversity score below average, with 85.2% of its residents being Australian citizens, 84.1% born in Australia, and 95.6% speaking English exclusively at home.
-Christianity was the predominant religion in Shoal Point-Bucasia as of 2016, accounting for 47.1% of the population, compared to 56.8% across the rest of Queensland.
+Shoal Point-Bucasia had a cultural diversity index below the average, with 85.2% of its population being Australian citizens, 84.1% born in Australia, and 95.6% speaking English only at home.
+Christianity was the predominant religion, comprising 47.1% of Shoal Point-Bucasia's population, compared to 56.8% across the rest of Queensland.
 The top three ancestry groups were English (31.6%), Australian (26.2%), and Irish (8.6%).

 Frequently Asked Questions - Diversity